 Our in-depth knowledge and diverse water rights experience combine to enable us to provide strategic representation to our clients regarding this necessary, valuable, and limited resource.

 Environmental InsuranceFor six consecutive years, leading industry publications have ranked Locke Lord as the number one provider of insurance and reinsurance related services in the United States.
-A niche area within our recognized expertise is insurance for environmental-related liabilities.
+A niche area within our recognized experience is insurance for environmental-related liabilities.
 Our insurance and non-insurance clients alike rely on our insight and experience to guide them through the drafting, procurement and claims resolution issues attendant to some of the most sophisticated insurance products in the market, including: coverage for clean-up responsibilities (e.g., Environmental Impairment Liability (EIL) and Environmental Cleanup and Liability Policies (ECL); coverage specifically tailored for real estate transactions (e.g., Real Estate Environmental Liability (REEL) and Lender Environmental Collateral and Protection Liability Insurance); and protections for environmental professionals (e.g., Professional Consultant's Liability (PC) and Professional Environmental Consultant's Liability (PECL)).

 Environmental Property Condition IssuesAs part of Locke Lord’s environmental risk management work, we regularly assess the impact of asbestos containing material (ACM), lead based paint (LBP), lead-in-drinking water, radon and mold in our clients' existing properties and properties under consideration for acquisition (multi-family, retail, commercial and industrial).
 We develop cost-effective, practical solutions to these real world issues.